arsy786/react-tutorial/README.md

 ## 2. React Components

-Components contain their own template and logic for that piece of content.
 A React component is a reusable piece of code used to define the appearance, behavior, and state of a portion of a web app’s interface.
 Components are defined as functions (or as classes).
 Using the component as a factory, an infinite number of component instances can be created.
+Components contain their own template and logic for that piece of content.

 ![React Components](/images/react-components.png)

 For example, a NavBar component will contain a template which makes up the HTML and also any JS logic, like a function that runs if a logout button is clicked!
 React components allows us to implement these features very easily.

 All components contain functions that are capitalised.
 For example, App.js contains the function App().
 They must return JSX.
 Which is an extended version of JS Syntax that contains HTML-like syntax.
+A class component’s return() method can return any JSX, including a mix of HTML elements and custom React components.

+React requires that the first letter of components be capitalized.
+JSX will use this capitalization to tell the difference between an HTML tag and a component instance.
+If the first letter of a name is capitalized, then JSX knows it’s a component instance; if not, then it’s an HTML element.
 In the background, a transpiler called babel converts all of the JSX template to HTML, and it renders it to the DOM.

 in JSX, we use className instead of class (like in HTML) because class is a reserved keyword in JS!
 Babel converts this into class when the code is transpiled from JSX to HTML in the DOM.